victPereira/arquivos_de_exercicios_descubra_o_python/README.md

-# Arquivos de exers  para estudo de python
+# Exercise files for studying python

+Listed in chapters with comments explaining which example is running